CSCfi/csc-user-guide/docs/support/tutorials/user-spack.md

 !!! note
-    You have to purge all default environment compiler and library modules as they may interfere with Spack builds !!! note
+    You have to purge all default environment compiler and library modules as they may interfere with Spack builds.
+!!! note
     You can have several Spack instances under same project.
-The instance is selected by the USER_SPACK_ROOT environment variable that points to the root directory of the instance !!! note When
+The instance is selected by the USER_SPACK_ROOT environment variable that points to the root directory of the instance.
+!!! note When
     the Spack instance is accessed for the first time, you have to initialize it with `user-spack-init` command.